semuconsulting/PyGPSClient/README.md

 the Python 3 scripts (bin) and site_packages directories are included in your PATH (*most standard Python 3 installation packages will do this automatically if you select the 'Add to PATH' option during installation*).

+NB: if you're installing onto a 32-bit Linux platform (e.g. Raspberry PI OS 32), there may be additional installation steps - see note*³* below.

 ### Platform Dependencies

 - Python >= 3.8